How Much Is Your Business Worth? 4 Drivers that Increase the Value of Your International Business

 Buyers are going to be paying attention to the strength of your people.
-This could include the valuable skill sets behind the people you’ve hired, or even the strength of your internal processes and governance for smooth business operations and compliance.
+This could include the valuable skill sets behind the people you’ve hired even the strength of your internal processes and governance for smooth business operations and compliance.
 If your company has high employee turnover or personnel are unclear that processes could have an impact on any due diligence exercise, issues may arise and be more work for a buyer to handle after they take over.

 Quality of your Products/Services

-Like the example we used for the car insurance companies, focusing on the quality of your products or services is important for generating future revenue both through new and repeat customers.
+Like the example we used for car insurance companies, focusing on the quality of your products or services is important for generating future revenue both through new and repeat customers.
 You may need to make adjustments to your product, business and/or operating model so that you are favored by customers compared to competitors, or simply focus on improving your customer service to keep people coming back.

 “Risk” in business typically refers to whether or not your business is managed and governed well from a commercial, financial, tax and IP standpoint.
 The first question you’ll need to ask is whether or not your operating model (the framework that guides the behavior of employees to realize the strategy) is in alignment with your tax model (the internal and external transactions set up in an efficient way to reduce risk), and you’ll want to verify that key executives in charge of the strategy of your business are located in the jurisdictions in alignment with your transfer pricing policy.

-You’ll also need legal protection over your IP (which could differ jurisdiction to jurisdiction) which ensures that your business can grow without others taking and monetizing your ideas.
+You’ll also need legal protection over your IP (which could differ from jurisdiction to jurisdiction) which ensures that your business can grow without others taking and monetizing your ideas.
 A potential buyer will be looking to see if there are any potential risks like these, so you’ll need to clean this up beforehand.

 These are a handful of topics you can look into to potentially increase the value of your business.
 And before you get started, one more step is to recognize that your focus will differ depending on whether or not you have a B2C model or a B2B model (more below).

 Mismanaged money, certain kinds of debt, or complex systems are going to repel potential buyers.
 If your company has been using excel and your finances have been managed by multiple accountants over the course of time, you may need to clean up your books to assure investors that your financials are solid.
-One way you can improve your financials is to update your technology to minimize human error (or outsource to a third party like weConnect that has a team of experts and services that’ll last beyond your in-house accounting team turnover with global reach!).
+One way you can improve your financials is to update your technology to minimize human error (or outsource to a third party like weConnect which has a team of experts and services that’ll last beyond your in-house accounting team turnover with global reach!).